Culture of New Zealand: The Kiwi male

 The stereotyped New Zealand male is essentially a pioneer type: he is perceived to be rural, strong, unemotional, democratic, has little time for high culture, good with animals (particularly horses) and machines, and is able to turn his hand to nearly anything.
 This type of man is often presumed to be a unique product of New Zealand's colonial period but he shares many similarities with the stereotypical American frontiersman and Australian bushman.
 New Zealand men are supposed to still have many of these qualities, even though most New Zealanders have lived in urban areas since the late-19th century.
 This has not prevented New Zealanders seeing themselves (and being seen) as essentially country people and good at the tasks which country life requires.

 The hard man: New Zealand men have often been stereotyped as strong, unemotional and prone to violence.
 For many years this was seen as a good thing, and was best embodied by All Black Colin Meads.
 Voted 'New Zealand player of the century' by New Zealand Rugby Monthly magazine, Meads was the second All Black to be sent off the field, and once played a match with a broken arm.
 Although he was known to assault other players during games, this was generally approved of as 'enforcement' of the 'spirit of the game'.
 He was also a supporter of sporting contact with apartheid South Africa.
 In recent decades the macho attitude has been both criticised and reviled as dangerous both to men who embody it and those around them.
 It has been blamed for New Zealand's culture of heavy drinking and its high male suicide rate.
 However it still has its supporters, with some commentators claiming that the more recent All Blacks do not have enough 'mongrel'.

 Attitudes

 Social conservatism and progressiveness

-New Zealand social policy has tended to oscillate between social progressiveness and conservatism.
 Social reforms pioneered by New Zealand include women's suffrage, the welfare state, and respect for indigenous peoples (through the Treaty of Waitangi and the Waitangi Tribunal).
-Having led the (non-communist) world in economic regulation from the 1930s, in the 1980s and 1990s the reforms of the Labour Government led the world in economic de-regulation.
 New Zealand was the first country to have an openly transgender mayor, and later member of parliament, Georgina Beyer.
 Same-sex marriage has been legal in New Zealand since 19 August 2013.

 In contrast to this, New Zealand has a history of some very conservative social policies.
 Most notably, from World War One until 1967 pubs were required by law to close at 6pm.

-In a rare occurrence, the 1981 Springbok Tour saw the two extremes very publicly clash with each other on a nationwide scale.
+The 1981 South African rugby tour in New Zealand inspired protests demanding that the South African team's games be cancelled, while some rugby supporters opposed this.